Lithuanians (tribe): 11th century

 The Lithuanians were known as fierce warriors who constantly raided neighbouring lands, predominantly in Northeastern Europe, seeking to capture people, cattle and horses.
-The Kievan Rus’ chronicles claim that the Lithuanians were defeated by Yaroslav the Wise and alleged that they paid Kievan Rus’ tribute.
-Nonetheless, it remains unclear when exactly the said battle happened: both the Russian Primary Chronicle and The Chronicle of Novgorod mention one attack against the Lithuanians, with the first record claiming it took place in 1040 and the second one stating it happened in 1044.
+The Kievan Rus’ chronicles attest that Yaroslav the Wise led a campaign against the Lithuanians in the 1040s, after which they allegedly paid tribute.
+Nonetheless, the exact date, outcome, and long-term implications of said attack remain unclear, as the Russian Primary Chronicle and the Novgorod First Chronicle offer conflicting dates (1040 and 1044, respectively), whereas a Kievan victory is only explicitly mentioned in Khlebnikov’s version of events.
 Birchbark manuscript 590 mentions a Lithuanian military campaign against Karelia in c.
 1060–80.
+A semi-legendary account from the Bychowiec Chronicle claims they and the Samogitians carried out a joint punitive raid against Vseslav of Polotsk, sacking Braslaw and taking many captives in 1065.
 In the 11th century, the Lithuanians were recorded crossing the Orsha River and devastating surrounding locations.

-A page from The Chronicle of Novgorod describing the Lithuanian campaign of 1183.
+A page from the Novgorod First Chronicle describing the Lithuanian campaign of 1183.

 12th century

-In 1131, Mstislav I of Kiev launched a campaign against Lithuania, but when the Kievans were heading back, the Lithuanians retaliated by annihilating one of their detachments.
-By 1158, Lithuania was acting as a sovereign early feudal proto-state.
-From the late 12th century, their number of military campaigns spiked.
-In 1183, The Chronicle of Novgorod mentions a Lithuanian attack on Pskov, marking the start of numerous raids against them.
+In c.
+1131–32, Mstislav I of Kiev launched a campaign against Lithuania, but when the Kievans were heading back, the Lithuanians retaliated by annihilating one of their detachments.^{:153} By 1158, Lithuania was acting as a sovereign early feudal proto-state.
+From 1159 to 1162, the Lithuanians leveraged political infighting in neighbouring Polotsk by aiding Prince Volodar Glebovich in his bid to depose Prince Rogvolod Vasily.
+They joined Polotsk as allies in 1180 to lay siege to Drutsk, yet from this decade onwards, their independent military campaigns surged in prominence.
+In 1183, the Novgorod First Chronicle mentions a Lithuanian attack on Pskov, marking the start of numerous raids against it.
 A record from The Tale of Igor’s Campaign compares the devastating impact of the Lithuanian incursions to that of the Cumans.
-Further incursions in 1185–86 led to Lithuanians taking many Livonian captives, prompting the Livs to seek protection from Bishop Meinhard.
-In 1187, their forces targeted the vicinity of Polotsk, resulting in the death of Iziaslav.
-In 1188, the Lithuanians made an alliance with the Swedes, who already had a Kingdom, against Novgorod.
+Further incursions in 1185–86 led to the Lithuanians taking many Livonian captives, prompting the Livs to seek protection from Bishop Meinhard.^{:166} In 1187, their forces targeted the vicinity of Polotsk, resulting in the death of Iziaslav.
+In 1188, the Lithuanians made an alliance with the Swedes, who already had a kingdom, against Novgorod.
 Their plundering continued as they raided Karelia in 1191 as well as the countryside of Velikiye Luki in 1198.
-Russa, a Novgorodian town south of Lake Ilmen, was likely fortified the following year in response to these raidings.
+Russa, a Novgorodian town south of Lake Ilmen, was likely fortified the following year in response to these raids.